- What makes ESLC different from other tutoring programs?

 YES!
 In fact, about a third of our 250 tutuors annually are college and high school students who need to complete service learning hours.
 Tutors are expected to volunteer at the same time every week for at least one semester to complete their service learning requirements.
 We request that you committ to tutoring the whole semester even if you reach your allotted hour requirement mid-semester.
 You are only expected to stay through the last day of classes at your institution, but we always appreciate when tutors stay on until our semester is done.
 ESLC will work with you and your instructor to complete any necessary paperwork or course requirements.
 Special projects are offered upon request.

 What is the volunteer application process?

-Fill out the online application, or print an application and return it via USPS or fax.
+Fill out the online application.
 Once your application has been reviewed, you’ll be contacted for a quick screening, and if it seems like you’re a good fit, we’ll schedule training.
 After training, we’ll run a criminal background check and a site coordinator will contact you to confirm a start date.

 Who can volunteer with ESLC?